AllureOfTheStars/Allure/README.md

 may be mouse for menus, go-to, inspecting the map, aiming at distant positions and keyboard for everything else.

-If you are using the ANSI terminal frontend (`--frontendANSI` on commandline), then numeric keypad (especially keypad `*` and `/`) may not work correctly, depending on the versions of libraries terminal emulators.
+If you run the ANSI terminal frontend (`--frontendANSI` on commandline), then numeric keypad (especially keypad `*`, `/` and `5`) may not work correctly, depending on the terminal emulator you use.
 Toggling the Num Lock key may help or make issues worse.
-As a workaround, in the ANSI terminal frontend, numbers are used for movement, which sadly prevents the number keys from selecting heroes.
+As a work around these issues, numbers are used for movement in the ANSI frontend, which sadly prevents the number keys from selecting heroes.
 The commands that require pressing Control and Shift together won't work either, but fortunately they are not crucial to gameplay.